mehrjaved/Data_Visualization/README.md

 I used the feedback I recieved to start building a possible design solution.
 I decided to use Datawrapper as a tool to build the final visualization because I like the flexibility it offers with annotations.
 Once I had built the first version of the new design, I shared it with the people who had been providing me with feedback to ask if I had addressed their concerns.
 After a few more tweaks, I was able to develop the final visualization included in the next section.

 ## Part 3: The Final Visualization

+The redesigned version of this chart differs from the original along a few aspects.
+These are described below:
+* It separates one category of the data, and builds a narrative around that instead of clumping together multiple categories.
+This helps keep this chart easy to parse, allowing viewers to glean key insights within the first few seconds of observations.
+* It orders data points, so it is immediately apparent which household types are most and least likely to be affected by food insecurity.
+* It includes a separated and highlighted data point for the national average as a point of comparision.
+Having the chart ordered also allows viewers to immediately see which household types have rates of insecurity that are higher than the national average.
+* It includes an explanatory sub-heading to emphasize the key take-away of the chart, and provide more context to the data.

 <iframe id="datawrapper-chart-rl5wP" src="//datawrapper.dwcdn.net/rl5wP/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important;" height="487"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",function(a){if(void 0!==a.data["datawrapper-height"])for(var t in a.data["datawrapper-height"]){var e=document.getElementById("datawrapper-chart-"+t);e&&(e.style.height=a.data["datawrapper-height"][t]+"px")}})}();</script>